loverajoel/jstips/README.md

 ![header](https://raw.githubusercontent.com/loverajoel/jstips/gh-pages/resources/jstips-header-blog.gif)

 # JS Tips [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
-> A useful Js tip
+> A useful JS tips

-This is an awesome project about shorts and useful JavaScript tips that will allow you to improve your code writing.
+This is an awesome project about short and useful JavaScript tips that will allow you to improve your code writing.
 With less than 2 minutes, you will be able to read about performance, conventions, hacks, interview questions and all the items that the future of this awesome language holds for us.

 Frequently, no matter if it is a weekend or a holiday, a tip will be posted and tweeted.